smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 To learn how to create a consumer contract that uses an existing data feed, read the [Using Data Feeds](../get-the-latest-price/) documentation.

-## Reading proxy and aggregator configurations
+## Reading Proxy and Aggregator Configurations

 Because the proxy and aggregator contracts are all on-chain, you can see the current configuration by reading the variables through an [ABI](https://docs.soliditylang.org/en/latest/abi-spec.html) or using a blockchain explorer for your network.
 For example, you can see the [BTC/USD proxy configuration](https://etherscan.io/address/0xF4030086522a5bEEa4988F8cA5B36dbC97BeE88c#readContract) on the Ethereum network using Etherscan.